lukastymo/siads-643-week2-assignment/README.md

-# SIADS-643 - Week 2 Assignment - Presents Presidents data
+# SIADS-643 - Week 2 Assignment - Display presidents data

 This project display list of presidents with their first name, last name, and born date columns.